JustWhit3/SAFD-algorithm/README.md

 Some program features:
  - Can calculate <img src="https://render.githubusercontent.com/render/math?math=\color{green}{f_{m,l}}"> coefficients for any generic <img src="https://render.githubusercontent.com/render/math?math=\color{green}{f(\theta, \phi)}"> function, entered by the user during the program running.
  - <img src="https://render.githubusercontent.com/render/math?math=\color{green}{f_{m,l}}"> coefficients are expressed as complex numbers.
- - It works well for each negative or positive value of m (with almost 99% accuracy for m < 5).
+ - It works well for each negative or positive value of m, with very good accuracy until m < 5.
+For higher m values, the accuracy gradually decrease.

 > **NOTE**: equations are displayed in green color in order to be correctly visualized in both normal and dark mode.